DecodEPFL/DistributedREN/README.md

 ## Dependencies

-The main dependencies required to run the code are:
+The main dependencies required to run the Python code are:

 - numpy
 - scipy